 The Waggoner Team

-From south Puget Sound to Skagway, Alaska including the west coast of Vancouver Island, this popular annual guide — called the “bible for Northwest cruising” — provides detailed information about marinas, marine parks, fuel docks, U.S./Canada border crossings, customs, VHF radio requirements, and more.
+From south Puget Sound to Skagway, Alaska including the the marine waters of British Columbia, this popular annual guide — called the “bible for Northwest cruising” — provides detailed information about marinas, marine parks, fuel docks, U.S./Canada border crossings, customs, VHF radio requirements, and more.

 The Waggoner Editorial Team

 Meet the team of the Waggoner Cruising Guide.
-Publisher and Lead Editor, Mark Bunzel and the Managing Editorial Team of Leonard and Lorena Landon.
+Publisher and Editor, Mark Bunzel and the Managing Editorial Team of Lorena and Leonard Landon.

 Editor and Publisher